mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 This goal can also be furthered by ensuring that the cost of switching to a different implementation or deployment is as low as possible, to facilitate subsequent substitution.
 Generally, this implies that the standard is functionally complete and specified precisely enough to result in meaningful interoperability.

 These goals are sometimes in tension.
-For example, if a standard is extremely complex, it may discourage diversity of implementation because the cost of a complete implementation is too high (consider: Web browsers).
+For example, if a standard is extremely complex, it may discourage implementation diversity because the cost of a complete implementation is too high (consider: Web browsers).
 On the other hand, if the specification is too simple it may not offer enough functionality to be considered complete, and the resulting proprietary extensions may make switching difficult (see {{evolution}}).

 Furthermore, if a new protocol is perceived as completely commoditized (so that no implementation can differentiate itself, and there is no barrier to switching), it may have difficulty achieving broad implementation -- at least by commercial entities.